Mercedes-Benz Citan: Marketing

 In 2012, Mercedes-Benz began a marketing campaign for the Citan with Richard Dean Anderson reprising his role as the popular TV show character MacGyver.
 The series of short films, titled MacGyver and the New Citan, is available on the official Citan website, from 18 September.
 The episodes were shot in Johannesburg, South Africa, in July 2012.

 Engines list

 Second generation (W420; 2021)

 The second generation Citan was introduced in August 2021 in Panel Van and Tourer variants.
 Based on the third generation Renault Kangoo, the Citan (W420) rides on the CMF-CD platform, which also was developed into the T-Class MPV, replacing the existing Citan Traveliner and Citan Tourer.

 The T-Class was released in April 2022, initially as the regular wheelbase version with seats for five people.
 A long-wheelbase variant with seats for seven in three rows is planned.
+The headlights are borrowed from the pre-facelift third gen B-Class.